 Thessaloniki food: culinary capital and food discovery tour

 The city of Thessaloniki is known throughout Greece as the culinary capital due primarily to both Western and Eastern influences from the various cultures and people’s that have made this cosmopolitan city a food forward city that treasures and showcases the best of local cuisine, agricultural products and food finished products in the country.
+If you love Greek foods you’ll enjoy this post on Thessaloniki food – culinary capital and food discovery tour.

 I was excited to find out if it really lived up to all the hype of being the foodie capital of Greece and tasting some of the delicious food that our group will discover and eat along the way.
 Thessaloniki is celebrated for its many mezedes, or casual eateries around the city.
 Most featured different takes on local specialties of savory pies, kabobs or souvlaki, grilled fish like sardines, kalamaria gemista (squid stuffed with feta), melitzanosalata (smoked eggplant and walnut tapenade) and bougatsa, a rich phyllo pastry filled with cheese, meat, or sweet custard and all the sweet pastry shops offering honey drip goodness of baklava in so many varieties like this display below.